imperialacm/acm.doc.ic.ac.uk/contents/how-to-get-involved/index.md

 1. Keep up to date with the Student Chapter’s events by regularly checking our calendar, or simply by importing it into your Google Calendar.
-1. Send us a profile photo picture of yourself (if you haven’t done so yet).
 1. **Learn how to use the tools we use to run the chapter.
 You can read about them [in our Chapter Resources Guide](/chapter-resources-guide/)**